This is an archived page and for reference purposes only

 Recent graduates from the School have gone into careers in medical statistics, the pharmaceutical industry, the aerospace industry, software development, teaching, actuarial work, Civil Service statistics, chartered accountancy, the oil industry and postgraduate research.

-Maths is a much broader subject than you would think.
 It’s only when you get to university that you realise how many different topics you can study.Andrew Paul Mathematics with a Year in Industry BSc

 The University will consider applications from students offering a wide range of qualifications.
 Typical requirements are listed below.
 Students offering alternative qualifications should contact us for further advice.